 National Science Foundation - Research Traineeship (NRT) Program

-The Office of Research is soliciting internal letters of intent from investigators or teams of investigators wishing to submit proposals to the National Science Foundation, Research Traineeship (NRT) Program.
-As an institution we may submit only two applications total for this competition.
+We are soliciting internal letters of intent from investigators or teams of investigators looking to submit proposals to the National Science Foundation, National Science Foundation Research Traineeship (NRT) Program.
+The NRT program includes two tracks: the Traineeship Track and the Innovations in Graduate Education (IGE) Track.
+As an institution we may submit two proposals for the Traineeship and one proposal for the Innovations track for this limited submission competition.

-The NSF NRT program is designed to encourage the development of bold, new, potentially transformative, and scalable models for STEM graduate training that ensure that graduate students develop the skills, knowledge, and competencies needed to pursue a range of research and research-related careers within and outside academe.
+This solicitation is seeking high-risk/high-reward research and education proposals.
+The NSF Research Traineeship (NRT) program is designed to encourage the development and implementation of bold, new, potentially transformative, and scalable models for STEM graduate education training.
+The NRT program seeks proposals that ensure that graduate students in research-based master’s and doctoral degree programs develop the skills, knowledge, and competencies needed to pursue a range of STEM careers.
+The NRT program includes two tracks:

-Internal letters of intent must be submitted by 11:59 p.m.
-Monday, April 21, 2014 as a word or pdf document to email@example.com, with NSF SNM and the last name of the lead PI(s) in the subject line.
+Internal letters of intent must be submitted by 5:00 p.m.
+February 27, 2015 as a word or pdf document to firstname.lastname@example.org, with NSF NRT and the last name of the lead PI(s) in the subject line.

-If the Office of Research receives more than two letters of intent, we will run an internal competition for pre-proposals with the two selected proposals being identified prior to the solicitation’s letter of intent deadline on May 20, 2014.
-Anyone who does not submit a letter of intent will not be permitted to participate in the pre-proposal competition nor submit a letter of intent or full proposal to NSF by the May 20, 2014 and June 24, 2014 deadlines respectively.
+If the Office of Research receives more than one letter of intent, we will run an internal competition using the letters of intent and supplemental materials to determine the project that will move forward with submitting a letter of intent to the NSF by March 25, 2015 with the full proposal being due on May 6, 2015.
+Anyone who does not submit a letter of intent to the Office of Research will not be permitted to submit a letter of intent or full proposal to NSF.